Skip to content

 • You cannot divide by a fraction equal to zero.

-• To add fractions, use a common denominator.
+• Addition and subtraction require a common denominator.

-• To subtract fractions, use a common denominator.
+• Multiplication does not require a common denominator.

-• Mixed fractions are converted to improper fractions before calculation.
+• Values with whole-number parts are rewritten as improper fractions before calculation.

 • The final answer should be simplified.